-Note: ^{}Buildings 51 and 194 are planned for demolition prior to the construction of the utility bridge under a separate and unrelated action.
+Note: Buildings 51 and 194 have been demolished under a separate and unrelated action.

 Key: ID = identification; MHT = Maryland Historical Trust; NRHP = National Register of Historic Places; and PPV = Public-Private Venture.

 3.4.1.3 Traditional Cultural Properties

 No traditional cultural properties are known to be located within the Upper and Lower Yards of USNA.